If it is not specified in your racing class rules, where is the best place to mount a transponder on your racing car?

 The context is important here.

-In qualifying, when it is just your racing car against the clock, then it is true, the location of the transponder is not important.
+In qualifying, when it is just your racing car against the clock, then the location of the transponder is not important.

-Unless you move the transponder during the lap (humm … 😉 ) then it does not matter where it is located.
+Unless you move the transponder during the lap (hmm … 😉 ) then it does not matter where it is located.

-In races, however, the place to mount a transponder does become important.
+In races, the place to mount a transponder does become important.

 Take this close racing finish:

-The cars are all the same and they have their transponders mounted in the same place.
+In this formula, all the cars are all the same and they have their transponders mounted in the same place.
+But if they had them mounted in different places then the circuit timing system could have got the result wrong.

 Well in this case, the timing screen would (wrongly) declare the white car crossed the line first.